Nigel Wrench

-Stephen Wrench, known professionally as Nigel Wrench, is a British radio presenter and reporter.
-In the 1980s, he reported extensively from South Africa, and later in London worked for twenty years for the BBC.
+Stephen Wrench, known professionally as Nigel Wrench, is a British radio presenter and reporter best known for interviewing the artist known as Banksy, and for being the only person to present a live BBC programme while living with an AIDS diagnosis.

 Career

 South Africa

-Wrench's first radio job was with Capital Radio 604, which provided the first independent source of broadcast news in South Africa.

-At Turnstyle News, an independent Johannesburg-based radio news agency, Wrench reported for the Canadian Broadcasting Corporation, National Public Radio, the Australian Broadcasting Corporation and the UK-based Independent Radio News and London Broadcasting Company.
+Wrench was a radio reporter in the apartheid townships for the Canadian Broadcasting Corporation, National Public Radio, the Australian Broadcasting Corporation and the UK-based Independent Radio News and London Broadcasting Company.

-In December 1985, he was among those detained briefly by police when reporting the illegal return of Winnie Mandela to Soweto.
+Like many other journalists, he experienced police harassment.
+In December 1985, he was detained when reporting the illegal return of Winnie Mandela to Soweto.

-Reporting on demonstrations in Windhoek, Namibia, in September 1988, he was among those beaten up by police.
+Reporting on demonstrations in Windhoek, Namibia, in September 1988, he was beaten up by police.

-Wrench was also a pop music columnist for the Mail & Guardian and reported on Johannesburg's thriving underground nightlife.

 BBC

 In 1989 Wrench joined the BBC as a London-based reporter for the Today programme.
-In 1990, he was among the reporters at the prison gates when Nelson Mandela walked free.
+In 1990, he was at the prison gates when Nelson Mandela walked free.
 Wrench reported from a wide variety of other locations for BBC Radio including Jerusalem, St Petersburg, Bucharest, Kyiv and Bosnia.

 Wrench was a founding co-host of Out This Week, an LGBT+ news programme on BBC Radio 5 Live for which he won a Sony Radio Award.
 He later won a New York Radio Award for his 1998 Radio 4 documentary Aids and Me, while also regularly co-presenting the Radio 4 programme PM.

-Wrench's spell as culture reporter for PM, saw him interviewing leading artists, performers, playwrights and novelists as well as reporting regularly from the Edinburgh Festival.
+Banksy interview

-Wrench interviewed Banksy on PM at the opening of "Turf War", the first Banksy exhibition in London in 2003.
+Wrench is best known, however, for interviewing the artist known as Banksy on "PM" at the opening of "Turf War", the first Banksy exhibition in London in 2003.

-Among Wrench's many radio documentaries was a major BBC World Service series Pills, Patients and Profits which examined the global pharmaceutical industry.